Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-kafka-connect-cluster-ssl-protocol.md

     `clusterid.klaw.kafkaconnect.credentials=username:password`

-    Replace `clusterid` with Klaw cluster Id copied from Klaw UI.
+    Replace `clusterid` with Klaw cluster ID copied from Klaw UI.

 9. Re-deploy the Cluster API with the updated configuration.
 This will apply the changes and enable Klaw to connect to the Aiven for Apache